The Enigmatic Torrent "Source" Field

 For the uninitiated, the BitTorrent protocol uses .torrent

-files to contain metadata about the files we wish to share and distribute.
-Inside this .torrent file is an “info” dictionary that holds details about these files, such as their names, lengths, and piece hashes.
+about the files we wish to share and distribute.
+Inside this .torrent file is an "info"

 You can create a torrent file in many different ways.
 Probably the most common way to create them is by using a BitTorrent client.